 Emma Goldman (1869–1940) was a fiery activist, writer, and speaker whose major causes included anarchy, free speech, sex reform, and woman’s rights (nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's).
 Goldman was often persecuted or jailed for her speeches and writings, making her a heroine to defenders of free speech and freethought.

+Goldman in Rochester.
 Goldman’s ties to west-central New York State are ironic; leaving the area was the first necessary step toward her tempestuous career.
-A young Russian immigrant, she had come to Rochester with her sister, worked in sweatshops, and entered a loveless marriage.
-She experienced her political awakening when she heard about Chicago’s Haymarket tragedy; in 1889, she left her husband and Rochester to move to New York City and embark on her career as a radical.
+A young Russian immigrant, she had come to Rochester in 1886 at age seventeen to live with her sister Lena.
+She worked in two successive garment factories that she viewed as sweatshops.
+Her parents moved to Rochester, and she moved in with them.
+Then she entered what turned out to be a loveless marriage.
+She experienced her political awakening when she heard about Chicago’s May 4, 1886, Haymarket tragedy.
+Attending lectures at two Rochester workers' halls and reading as widely as she could, she formed her anarchist ideals.
+In 1889, she left her husband—and Rochester—to move to New York City and embark on her career as a radical.

 By the turn of the twentieth century, Emma Goldman was a prominent and controversial radical.
 She often returned to Rochester, speaking before its largely German-speaking radical community and visiting with family members.

 March 1906: National lecture tour with speaking engagements scheduled in Cleveland, Toronto, Rochester (venue unknown), Syracuse, and Utica.
 (An engagement in Buffalo was disrupted by local authorities.)